Skip to main content

 One important key to the future of a hydrogen economy are technologies that can be scaled to large volumes.
 That’s how the Bosch PEM electrolysis stack contributes to a demand-oriented and clean hydrogen production with highest efficiency.

-Matthias Ziebell, Sales & Business Development Electrolysis, Robert Bosch GmbH
+Matthias Ziebell, Development, Industrialization & Sales of Solid Oxide Fuel Cell (SOFC) and Electrolysis, Robert Bosch GmbH

 Milestones in development at Bosch